RETURN to Periodic Table

 Nitrogen has three electrons in its p-orbital.
 This is not a sphere-shaped harmonic, and so three p-electrons cannot achieve a stable electron symmetry around a spherical core.
 Nitrogen therefore cannot simply add its three p-electrons on top the same (2s2) configuration that beryllium has, as shown here, because it would not be a stable configuration:

 The asymmetry therefore causes the three p-orbital electrons to combine (hybridize) with the two s-orbital electrons in order to achieve 4-directional, symmetry.
 Nitrogen’s tetrahedral (sp3) symmetry features one di-electron (lone pair) and 3 unpaired, degenerate electrons.
 This is why nitrogen typically makes 3 bonds.
 The quantum states of the three degenerate electrons become linked, which stabilizes them and thereby increases nitrogen’s ionization energy.
-(The wireframe indicates the boundary of the n=2 shell.)
+(The large wireframe below indicates the boundary of the n=2 shell.)

 NOTE: The small spheres in the image above simply indicate the directions of maximum electron density.
-The 2nd shell orbitals themselves will be more like spherical tetrahedra that fill the volume within their shell with electron density.
-It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not zero).
-In the case of nitrogen, the orbital containing the ‘di-electron’ lone pair (dark blue) will occupy slightly more volume than the three containing an unpaired electron.
+The 2nd shell hybrid orbitals themselves will be more like spherical tetrahedra that fill the volume within their shell with electron density.
+It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals — as wave structures usually do — where electron density will be lowest (though not zero).

 Nitrogen has a smaller atomic radius than carbon.
 (This square represents the size of the largest atom).